-BTS’ V Going Solo As A Rapper??
+BTS’ V Going Solo As A Rapper?
 New Videos Show That He Definitely Has Skills

 The album comes as BTS is making leaps and bounds in terms of their popularity.
 According to an article on Soompi, BTS is topping charts in 2017, just like they did last year.

-In January 2017, BTS overshadowed other Kpop boy groups like EXO and made it to the top of the Korean Business Institute’s Brand Reputation rankings.
+In January of 2017, BTS overshadowed other K-pop boy groups like EXO and made it to the top of the Korean Business Institute’s Brand Reputation rankings.

 BTS ????
 HAS ????
 NO ????
 VISUAL ????
 HOLE ????
 ANTIS ????
 CAN ????
 CHOKE ???? #YOU_NEVER_WALK_ALONE pic.twitter.com/LaAzlUtK5m